razanemohamed/Cellula-intern/README.md

 This project delivers an end-to-end segmentation pipeline for detecting water bodies in satellite imagery.
 It covers EDA, preprocessing, custom UNet model training, evaluation, and rich visualizations for both data and predictions.

+---
+### Second Approach:
+## Pretrained UNet with Frozen Encoder

+In addition to the custom UNet (11-channel), a second experiment was conducted using transfer learning:

+**Architecture:** UNet with a ResNet encoder pretrained on ImageNet

+**Input:** adapted to 3 channels (RGB composite subset)

+**Training strategy:**

+- Encoder initially frozen → only the decoder and segmentation head were trained

+- After warm-up, the encoder was unfrozen and fine-tuned end-to-end

+**Segmentation head:** the final classifier layer that outputs water/non-water predictions